-Eating a good diet
+5. Eating a good diet

-Changing your diet to a nutrition-rich one will help your thinning hair grow, especially if you are protein or iron deficient.
+Changing your diet to a nutrition-rich one will help your thinning hair grow, especially if you are protein or iron-deficient.
 You should eat foods with lots of zinc like oysters, nuts, dairy, eggs, whole grains, vegetables, and many more.

-Take your vitamin supplements
+6. Take your vitamin supplements

 Taking your vitamins and other supplements will help you cover up the nutrient that is left missing in your body system.
 You can also take hair supplements that would provide the right protein nutrients needed for hair growth.

-Use natural hair remedies
+7. Use natural hair remedies

 Garlic oil helps prevent bacteria or fungi from living in your hair, while aloe vera also increases the scalp’s pH level and moisturizes the hair.
 You can add them to your shampoo or conditioner to see the best results.

-It is best to stay away from those tight braids and straight weaves when you are experiencing thinning hair.
+It is best to stay away from those tight braids and straight weaves when you are experiencing thin hair.
 You can go on a low cut or start all over when you are trying to heal your scalp.

 It is best to protect your hair by using wigs rather than weaving them into your hair.
 When you use wigs, your hair is covered in a protective cap and kept firm and in place, and when the day is over, you let your hair breathe.

-Having thinning hair is not as frustrating as it may seem. sure it would look bad but the most important thing is knowing what to do. when you know what to do, action can be taken and the process of healing can be started.
+Having thinning hair is not as frustrating as it may seem.
+Sure it would look bad, but the most important thing is knowing what to do.
+When you know what to do, action can be taken and the process of healing can be started.

 Loved this article?
 Africana Fashion provides wellness articles to improve your healthy lifestyle.